Zorba, Male Belly Dancer

 Mahalia

-Mahalia teaches a henna class and "something tribal" every year on the ANAS cruise.
+Mahalia taught a henna class and "something tribal/folkloric" every year on the ANAS cruise.
 I FINALLY was able to take her henna class on the 2007 cruise, as well as a folkloric basket dance workshop on the 2006 cruise.
 She is a fun teacher, and the dance was fun as well!

 Ma*Shuqa Mira Murjan